Franco Vaccarino

 Franco J. Vaccarino is a Canadian neuroscientist who served as the eighth president of the University of Guelph.

-Vaccarino started his career in 1984 at the University of Toronto Scarborough, where he eventually served as principal.
+Vaccarino earned his undergraduate degree from the University of Toronto, graduating from Erindale College in 1978.
+He started his career at the university in 1984 where he served as principal of its Scarborough campus and vice-president under presidents David Naylor and Meric Gertler from 2007 to 2014.
 In August 2014, he was elected to succeed Alastair Summerlee as the president of the University of Guelph.
 He retired from this position at the end of July, 2020.